-Gum Disease Treatment Specialist in San Jose, CA
+Gum Specialist in San Jose, CA on Blossom Hill Rd

+bad breath, toothache, bright red gums, loose teeth, receding gums, tender gums, or tooth loss.
 Get treatment for your gum disease today!
-NuSmile Dental & Orthodontics is accepting new patients, so call us today or visit us online to book an appointment.
+Dr. Wu, DDS, is accepting new patients at NuSmile Dental & Orthodontics, so contact us today or visit us online to book an appointment.
 We are conveniently located at 1319 Blossom Hill Rd, San Jose, CA 95118.
 We serve patients from San Jose CA, Los Gatos CA, Campbell CA, Santa Clara CA, Cupertino CA, Sunnyvale CA, Saratoga CA, and Mountain View CA.

 Table of Contents: